-Revision Version Date Reason for Change V1.O December 2024 Initial Version based on Training Workbook for Migrating Web Managers
+Revision Version Date Reason for Change V1.0 December 2024 Initial Version based on Training Workbook for Migrating Web Managers V1.1 May 2025 Minor changes based on user feedback, WP changes and SiteWorks feature updates

 Section 1 - Introduction

 Welcome to this SiteWorks Foundation Editing Guide (the Editing Guide).
 This guide focuses on creating and editing content.
 The SiteWorks Foundation Administrator's Guide (Administrators Guide or Admin Guide) focuses on the site Administrator responsibilities.
 For many web managers these two guides will be all they will need but those with a more technical bias or wanting more complex applications are likely to find the answers in the User Guide on the SiteWorks website.